 - Backyard Beans and Grains Project, Lynden, Washington - Source of quinoa seeds.

-- Crop Production, Food & Agriculture Organization, United Nations.
+- Crop Production, Food and Agriculture Organization (FAO), United Nations (UN).

 - Keen Ingredients, Denver, Colorado - This business specializes in making products derived from quinoa, such as flour, starch and oil.

 - Quinoa, Alberta Agriculture and Food, Canada, 2007.